Advantages of working

 If you have a workplace pension, you’ll need to speak to your employer to find out if you can delay taking it and how this might affect what you get.

-Working can also affect your entitlement to means-tested benefits, such as Pension Credit, as the amount of income you get from working may affect whether you qualify.
+Working can also affect your entitlement to means-tested benefits, such as Pension Credit, because the amount of income you get from working may affect whether you qualify.
 Deferring your State Pension can also affect how much you can receive in benefits.
-Call our free Helpline on 0800 319 6789 and arrange to speak to an adviser if you need more information.
+Call our free Helpline on 0800 319 6789 to arrange to speak to an adviser if you need more information.

-You may have to pay income tax depending on how much you earn.
+You may have to pay Income Tax depending on how much you earn.
 Your tax position could be complicated if you’re receiving income from more than one pension as well.
-The charity Tax Volunteers has a free advice service, Tax Help for Older People, for people on low incomes.
+The charity Tax Help for Older People has a free advice service for people on low incomes.

 There’s no official retirement age and you can’t be forced to retire, except in some jobs such as the fire service.
 If you decide to stay on, there are benefits to your employer.
 They’ll save on recruitment and induction costs and many employers value the skills, experience and reliability of older workers.